lwkchan/personal-blog/README.md

 # Personal Blog

-A personal blog built with GatsbyJs and Contentful.
+A personal blog built with GatsbyJs.
 Still a work in progress.
 I'll post up the link to it when it is hosted on a server.

 ## Getting started locally